ctpeterson/SwissFit/README.md

   - [GVar](https://github.com/gplepage/gvar)
   - [Matplotlib](https://github.com/matplotlib/matplotlib)

 All versions of the above libraries should at least be compatible with `Python>=3.10`.
-Library dependencies are will be automatically installed.
+Library dependencies are automatically installed.

 ## Installation